ejmr/Luvent/README.md

     end
 end

--- Now we can start associating actions with the 'onDie' event.
-First -- we start by removing the enemy from the table of living enemies.
+-- Now you can start associating actions with the 'onDie' event.
+First -- you start by removing the enemy from the table of living enemies.
 Enemy.onDie:addAction(
     function (enemy)
         for index,living_enemy in ipairs(Enemy.LIVING) do